DmiPy/Biodiversity/README.md

 The code in this project performs the following tasks:

-1. ### Removes rows and missing values or duplicates
+1. ### Removes rows with missing values or duplicates
 2. ### Adjusts the data to the required format
 3. ### Creates a correlation matrix of the selected data.
 4. ### Generates a heatmap of the correlation matrix.